Platinum Jubilee of Elizabeth II

 The Platinum Jubilee of Elizabeth II was the international celebration in 2022 marking the 70th anniversary of the accession of Queen Elizabeth II on 6 February 1952.
-It was the first time that any monarch in British history celebrated a platinum jubilee, as is the case in the histories of the other Commonwealth realms.
+It was the first time that any monarch in British history celebrated a platinum jubilee, as in the histories of the other Commonwealth realms.

-Initiatives to commemorate the jubilee were announced by the governments of many realms—including Australia, Canada, New Zealand, Papua New Guinea, and the United Kingdom—of territories, such as the Cayman Islands and Gibraltar, and celebrations were also held in other Commonwealth member states, like the Gambia, Malaysia, Malta, Pakistan, and Samoa.
-Leaders from across the world, including from China, France, Germany, Israel, and the United States, sent messages of congratulations to the Queen on reaching the milestone.
+Initiatives to commemorate the jubilee were announced by the governments of many realms—including Australia, Canada, New Zealand, Papua New Guinea, and the United Kingdom—and territories, such as the Cayman Islands and Gibraltar, and celebrations were also held in other Commonwealth member states, like the Gambia, Malaysia, Malta, Pakistan, and Samoa.
+Leaders from across the world, including from China, North Korea, France, Germany, Israel, and the United States, sent messages of congratulations to the Queen on reaching the milestone.
 In the United Kingdom, there was an extra bank holiday on 3 June and the usual spring bank holiday was moved from the end of May to 2 June to create the four-day Platinum Jubilee Central Weekend from Thursday, 2 June, to Sunday, 5 June.
 Commemorative stamps and coins were issued by several Commonwealth nations and beacons were lit in every Commonwealth capital for the first time.
 In many places, trees were planted in the Queen's honour.

-The Queen died in her Platinum Jubilee year, on 8 September, at the age of 96.
-Her funeral was held on 19 September 2022 and she was buried at the King George VI Memorial Chapel later that day.
+The Queen died in her Platinum Jubilee year, on 8 September 2022, at the age of 96.
+Her funeral took place at Westminster Abbey in London on 19 September 2022 and she was buried at the King George VI Memorial Chapel in Windsor Castle later that day.

 Accession Day 2022

 The Jubilee marked the 70th anniversary of the accession of Queen Elizabeth II on 6 February 1952.

 In her 2022 Accession Day message, the Queen said that she hoped the platinum jubilee would bring together families and friends, neighbours, and communities.
 She said that the jubilee "affords me a time to reflect on the goodwill shown to me by people of all nationalities, faiths and ages in this country and around the world over these years".
 She thanked everyone for their support, loyalty and affection, and signed the message "Your Servant".
 She said of her 70-year reign and the future:

 Pictures and footage of the Queen working from her red boxes at Sandringham House were released.
 The then-Prince of Wales said that the Queen's devotion to the welfare of all her people inspired still greater admiration with each passing year.

-Tributes and messages of congratulations came from leaders all over the world, including US President Joe Biden, Chinese leader Xi Jinping, German Chancellor Olaf Scholz, King Felipe VI of Spain, King Carl XVI Gustaf of Sweden, King Harald V of Norway, King Vajiralongkorn of Thailand, King Mohammed VI of Morocco, UAE President Sheikh Khalifa, Israeli President Isaac Herzog, and Vietnamese President Nguyễn Xuân Phúc.
+Tributes and messages of congratulations came from foreign leaders, including United States president Joe Biden, Chinese president Xi Jinping, German chancellor Olaf Scholz, King of Sweden Carl XVI Gustaf, Israeli president Isaac Herzog, UAE president Sheikh Khalifa bin Zayed Al Nahyan, King of Thailand Vajiralongkorn, King of Morocco Mohammed VI, and Vietnamese president Nguyễn Xuân Phúc.
 A congratulatory message was also sent from Margareta, Custodian of the Crown of Romania.